Guide to the qualified small employer HRA (QSEHRA)

 All W-2 full-time employees, their spouses, and legal dependents are automatically eligible to participate in the QSEHRA and can’t opt out.
 The employer can choose to include part-time workers in the benefit as well, but they must offer part-timers the same monthly allowance as full-time employees.

 Employees covered under a spouse’s or parent’s group policy can still use QSEHRA funds toward their deductible, copays, and other out-of-pocket expenses.
-Employees must have MEC to receive tax-free reimbursements.
+Employees must have insurance with minimum essential coverage (MEC) to participate.

 QSEHRA and premium tax credits